 Add salt, chillie powder and turmeric, mix once and microwave for 2 mins in the bag - do not seal the bag, (if using a bowl partially cover during cooking in the microwave) cool for 10 mins, mix and microwave for another 2 mins, cool for 10 mins and microwave for 4 mins.

-Empty the bag into a wide mouthed glass jar, cover with plastic and keep in direct sunshine or on the kitchen window sill for 5 days.
+Empty the bag into a wide mouthed glass jar, add the garlic cloves, sliced fresh ginger and green chillies if using, cover with plastic and keep in direct sunshine or on the kitchen window sill for 5 days.
 Turn over and mix ingredients daily and keep uncovered for a few hours (so mixture doesn't get mouldy).

 Lime rings will become softer and form a thick sauce in the bottle, it is now ready to be stored in the refrigerator. (if its too large a portion for your home, then save half of it in the freezer)